Greece Moments Greece Moments

 Tavern Tsipouradiko Mirsini in the harbor

 The mushrooms with manouri cheese, the salad with bulgur and the fava dip are particularly delicious.
-Even the typical tzatziki experiences a new culinary renaissance.
-The prices are absolutely fine for the location.
+Even the classic tzatziki gets a new culinary twist.
+The prices are absolutely reasonable for the location.
 The staff was attentive and very friendly.
-Very nice vintage ambience, well visited every day.
+A lovely vintage ambience, and the place is busy every day.

 Stin Ithaki tou Ai, Ermoupoli

-In a hidden alley behind the harbour lies the small tavern “Ithaki tou Ai”.
-The landlord is very friendly and supports the selection of the delicious dishes.
-Everything is freshly prepared and tastes delicious.
+Tucked away in a hidden alley behind the harbour lies the small tavern “Ithaki tou Ai”.
+The landlord is very friendly and helps you choose from the delicious dishes.
+Everything is freshly prepared and tastes wonderful.

-For vegetarians, the zucchini balls are recommended.
-Meat lovers taste the fried fennel sausage from Syros.
-The ambience is very cozy, in summer you sit directly in the alleys under a canopy of leaves.
+For vegetarians, the zucchini balls are highly recommended.
+Meat lovers should try the fried fennel sausage from Syros.
+The ambience is very cozy, and in summer you sit right in the alley under a canopy of leaves.

 Accommodation on Syros Island

 There are a few accommodations on Syros to choose from via Booking and Airbnb.
 Larger hotels are located directly at the port of Ermoupoli.
-It’s a bit busier here and you should expect noise from the shipyard.
-Inside the city in the alleys it is a bit quieter.
+It’s a bit busier here and you should expect some noise from the shipyard.
+Inside the city, in the alleyways, it is a bit quieter.

-→ About Booking.com* you will find many accommodation in Syros and you can check prices here:
+→ On Booking.com* you will find many accommodations in Syros and you can check prices here:

 Syros Booking Hotels Empfehlung